Privacy Notice

 - Call recordings

-As part of the Data Protection Legislation there are certain categories of data, classed as sensitive, which we may process for both healthcare and staff management, that could include:
+As part of the data protection legislation there are certain categories of data, classed as sensitive, which we may process where necessary, including (but not limited to):

 - Offences (including alleged offences), criminal proceedings, outcomes and sentences;